 Regret is an unpleasant feeling that’s toxic to our wellbeing.
 If you have any regrets, it’s essential that you find closure by releasing the emotional charge behind it.

-If you would like to avoid having regrets in the future, the best way to circumvent it is by becoming cognizant of your tendencies.
+If you want to avoid having regrets in the future, the best way to circumvent it is by becoming cognizant of your tendencies.

 Based on a combination of what I learned from the sagacious elders in Pillemer’s book and other sources, I have put together a list of six important steps you can take to avoid a lifetime of regrets:

 As emotional and social beings, it is essential that we express how we feel to those we love and care about.
 Too many of us hold back from conveying our affections to others because we take our relationships for granted or we’re fearful of being vulnerable.
 We also want to avoid deliberately hurting others because, at the end of our life, our conscience will catch up on us for all harm that we’ve caused others.
 The Dalai Lama once said that our prime purpose is to help others and if we can’t help them, at least don’t hurt them.